Using subkeys

 Subkeys are key pairs, but associated with the primary key.
-There are differences between Sequoia PGP and other OpenPGP implementations in how keys are structured by default when they are generated.
-Sequoia PGP generates a primary key for certification and respectively subkeys for authentication, signing and encryption.
+There are differences between Sequoia PGP and other OpenPGP implementations in how keys are structured by default when they are generated. 'sq' generates a primary key for certification and respectively subkeys for authentication, signing and encryption, even though it's possible to generate more subkeys in case of need.
+Fire more technical information see chapter Keys and certificates.

 The primary key should be the most protected one and therefore stored offline where no one can have access to it.
 For this reason, the best practice would be not to publish the primary certificate.
 Instead it makes sense only to publish certificates of subkeys, to avoid that other people use the cert of the primary key.
 Again, this is not a security consideration, but if people use the primary certificate, it will become difficult to keep the primary key offline.